(Updated May 27, 2026) Saga IT

 A HIPAA Business Associate Agreement (BAA) is a legally required contract between a covered entity (a healthcare provider, health plan, or healthcare clearinghouse) and any business associate that creates, receives, maintains, or transmits protected health information (PHI) on the covered entity’s behalf.
-Without a properly executed BAA, both parties face significant regulatory risk---including civil penalties up to $2.13 million per violation category per year and potential criminal penalties.
+Under 45 CFR §164.502(e), a covered entity may not disclose PHI to a business associate without first obtaining a written contract providing “satisfactory assurance” that PHI will be safeguarded.
+Without a properly executed BAA, both parties face significant regulatory risk — including civil penalties up to $2,190,294 per identical violation per calendar year (HHS Tier-4 cap for willful neglect not corrected, effective January 2026 under the 2025 inflation adjustment) and potential criminal penalties.

 This HIPAA compliance checklist covers the required provisions, common oversights, and practical considerations for drafting, reviewing, and managing BAAs.
 Whether you are a health system vetting a new vendor, a health IT company onboarding a hospital client, or a compliance officer reviewing your existing BAA portfolio, use this as a working reference.